 The Dawn-Elissa Fischer Collection: Japanese Hiphop

 The Dawn-Elissa Fischer Collection contains books, CDs, DVDs, periodicals, event programs, and flyers from Japan.
 Professor Fischer began collecting material in Japan in the late 1990s while she was a student at the University of Florida, Gainesville.
 This collection features a "Dictionary of African American Slang" by Nami Makoto written for Japanese youth.
-It also includes a number of promotional materials for the breakdance events and concerts from Bboy Park, Japan's annual Hiphop festival that takes place in Yoyogi Park, and periodicals like Woofin' Magazine which offer insight into how American artists are received by Japan's hiphop community.
+It also includes a number of promotional materials for breakdance events and concerts from Bboy Park, Japan's annual Hiphop festival in Yoyogi Park, and periodicals like Woofin' Magazine which offer insight into how American artists are perceived by Japan's hiphop community.

-The audio and video component of this collection features a 2002 documentary co-produced by the collections donor, Prof. Dawn-Elissa Fischer, entitled "Nihon Style."
-Along with this DVD there are various mixes by DJ Kaori and records from Zeebra to name a few.
+The audio and video component of the collection features a 2002 documentary co-produced by the collections donor, Prof. Dawn-Elissa Fischer, entitled "Nihon Style."
+Along with this DVD there are various mixes includign work by DJ Kaori and records from Zeebra.
 This collection will be incorporated into the Hiphop Archive's World Hiphop website in Fall 2009.